Anerkiki/pokegotchi-using-pokeapi/README.md

 - Remove the small border between sections in modals

+- to fix - actionTrain - if health is on 0 - there should be an error/alert modal - checkForStats() one shown not actionTrain()

 ### Ideas

+- pokemon image fades if their health is low

 - When starter pokemon is selected, change the colour of the background to purple or something obvious

 - in actionBerry function:
   - maybe change image so pokemon turns around for a second or 2

-- pokemon image fades if health is low

 - if pokémon image is clicked on, a speech bubble will appear and give hints. or say that it’s hungry/needs healing etc if any bars are low